Manfred-Madelaine-pro/py-accounting/README.md

 	- [ ] string similarity calculation to identify recurrent transactions

 1. Labels
+	- [ ] Tag all payments
+	- [ ] Define groups based on tags
+	- [ ] Create groups that matches perfectly one tag, multiple tags or other groups
+	- [ ] Apply metrics on groups
+	- [ ] Allow enforced new tag for payment id

+	- [ ] Count payments in groups
+	- [ ] Count payments untagged
+	- [ ] Identify overlapping tags
+	- [ ]

 	- [ ] Auto labeling on rules
 	- [ ] Endpoint for labeling
 	- [ ] Create categories and pattern that fall in this category